HMS Garlies

 HMS Garlies (K475) was a British Captain-class frigate of the Royal Navy in commission during World War II.
 Originally constructed as the United States Navy Evarts-class destroyer escort USS Fleming (DE-271), she served in the Royal Navy from 1943 to 1945 and in the U.S. Navy as USS Garlies (DE-271) from August to October 1945.

 Construction and transfer

 The ship was ordered as the U.S. Navy destroyer escort DE-271 on 25 January 1942 and assigned the name USS Fleming, the first ship of the name, on 23 February 1943.
 She was laid down by the Boston Navy Yard in Boston, Massachusetts, on 7 April 1943 and launched on 19 May 1943, sponsored by Mrs. Michael E. Fleming.
 The United States transferred the ship to the United Kingdom under Lend-Lease on 13 June or 13 July 1943 (sources vary) while she was still under construction.

 Service history

 Royal Navy, 1943-1945

-Christened on 13 September 1943, sponsored by Mrs. Frances Brown, the wife of J. Andrew Brown, the ship was commissioned into service in the Royal Navy as HMS Garlies (K475) the same day.
+Christened on 13 September 1943, sponsored by Mrs. Frances Brown, the wife of J. Andrew Brown, the ship was commissioned the same day into service in the Royal Navy as HMS Garlies, named for Lord Garlies, commanding officer of the frigate at the 1797 Battle of Cape St. Vincent in the Napoleonic Wars, with the pennant number K475.
 She served on patrol and escort duty in the North Atlantic Ocean.